tomasaltilio/Food_Detective/README.md

 ### Building the app

-In order to let anyone use this application, we decided to deploy it in Heroku, a cloud Platform As a Service that allows us to develop, run, and manage the application without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.
+In order to let anyone use this application, we decided to deploy it on Heroku, a cloud Platform As a Service that allows us to develop, run, and manage the application without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app.

 ### Visualisation